 Los Angeles, CA 91394

-and includes a full one year parts warranty.
+and include a full one year parts warranty.

 We ship worldwide.